Sammy5430/SIP-Simple-Image-Processing-Language/README.md

 **blue()**
-*	Converts a 3D image to 2D by extracting only the blue tones.
+*	Extracts only the blue component of an RGB image.

 **Example:**